rkansal47/HHbbVV/README.md

 #### Setup

-To submit to condor, all you need is python > 3.7.
+To submit to condor, all you need is python >= 3.7.

-For testing locally, it is recommended to use miniconda/mamba:
+For testing locally, it is recommended to use miniconda/mamba (**mamba is way faster!**):

 ```bash
 # Download the setup bash file from here https://github.com/conda-forge/miniforge#mambaforge